 In this blog post, I am going to share an experiment that I’m about to run.
-I want more click activity on my site for my Bing Search Partners post in both Google and Bing.
+I want more click activity on my site for my Bing Search Partners post n both Google and Bing.
 To do this, I am going to change my title tag and meta name description and see if I can get it to be more click enticing and increase its overall click-through rate.
 My hypothesis is this.
 If I can make my title and description stand out more, I will receive a higher click-through rate than the 5.9% I have received in the last 90 days according to Google Search Console.
 To do this, I am going to break down the competition, take historical data from both Google and Bing, push the update to both engines, and record the data.

 Google SERP (3-22-2017)

 Above is a SERP snapshot from Google for one of my top impression and click terms.
-I chose this snapshot to show that while I am ranking on page one, I am in the middle of the page here.
-In terms of what I can control, I believe that my title tag and meta name description could even be better.
+I chose this picture to show that while I am ranking on page one, I am in the middle of the page here.
+Regarding what I can control, I believe that my title tag and meta name description could even be better.
 What can I do to make this organic SERP listing stand out more for myself?
 I probably won’t be able to rank first for this against Bing, but I should have something that pops and grabs the user like some of the listings already.
 Before I can start coming up with new titles, I am going to gather some historical data from Google and Bing.

 Google Search Console Data

-The picture below is from Google Search Console and the dates are taken from 12-21-2016 through 3-20-2017.
+The picture below is from Google Search Console, and the dates are taken from 12-21-2016 through 3-20-2017.
 If you are new to this platform, I would recommend checking out this guide around how to use search console.

 Bing SERP (3-22-2017)

 The results to this page in Bing is so low that I thought about not even sharing it as part of this test, but then I thought it would be worth it to show if it improved as well with the click-through rate.
-The data is pretty like Google, so I will share what the click-through rate is.
-This data is from the past 90 days (like Google), but you can see that the data is so much smaller, so I can use 7.14% as a CTR as just something to keep in mind.
+The data is kind of like Google, so I will share what the click-through rate is.
+This information is from the past 90 days (like Google), but you can see that the data is so much smaller, so I can use 7.14% as a CTR as just something to keep in mind.

 This is where the experiment starts.
 I already rank on page one for a good amount of terms in both engines, but I know that the majority of click activity happens at the top of page one.
 Once you start factoring things like mobile, you start to realize how little clicks you get at the bottom of page one.
 Regardless, I need to find a few things to test.

-I really like the title tag from Search Engine Watch in both engines.
-Asking a question in the title tag stands out to me as something I would actually click on.
+I like the title tag from Search Engine Watch in both engines.
+Asking a question in the title tag stands out to me as something I would click on.
 Think of it like this.
 A lot of PPC marketers don’t know anything about the syndicated partners.
-If they ask any of their friends, you will hear a lot of them say it is garbage and to not even bother.
-So if someone actually searched for something around this term, wouldn’t you want to see a question in the SERP that has an answer?
+If they ask any of their friends, you will hear a lot of them say it is garbage and to not even to bother.
+So if someone searched for something around this term, wouldn’t you want to see a question in the SERP that has an answer?